10 Habits of Highly Effective Communicators

 2. They Pause Before Speaking

 Great communicators develop the habit of taking a pause before they reply.
 Pausing helps them collect their thoughts, prevents them from making impulsive comments, and will help them speak more clearly.
+Tip: Use silence.
+A pause after your question or statement adds to your point.

 3. They Adjust their Message Depending on the Audience